-Anyone visiting or living in Dallas is aware that there are countless forms of entertainment available for people of all ages.
-Along with being known for the Dallas Cowboys football team and their cheerleaders, Dallas is also well known for the countless ghost stories, haunted places and real haunted houses around the city.
+Anyone visiting or living in Dallas are aware, of the countless forms of entertainment available for people of all ages.
+Dallas is known for their Cowboys football team and their cheerleaders.
+As well as know their countless ghost stories, haunted places and real haunted houses around the city.

 So, let’s take a look at 10 haunted places in Dallas that ghost hunters enjoy visiting:

 10. Sons of Hermann Hall

 Sons of Hermann Hall came about in 1910.
 When four independent lodges joined together to form one large, united, lodge.
 The grand opening for Sons of Hermann Hall took place in 1911.

 In its more than 100 year history, the Hall has served as a gathering place for an assortment of activities.
 Most notably music and swing dancing lessons.

 The Hall remains open to the public.
 It is important to note, that anyone visiting the Hall for drinks, live music, swing dancing, or other entertainment should be prepared for a potential encounter with spirits of the past.

 People have heard children laughing when none are present.
 Some have seen the former caretaker, a loving couple, and even patrons dressed in their finest, ready to attend concerts of the past.